SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 it's importance in the Cold War.
 To understand the events that took place in Indonesia, one must first understand Indonesia's surrounding context.
+The initial coup took place just a few years after Eisenhower's election, and the transfer of power from Sukarno to Suharto just at the start of the

 Indonesia's value.